 Illness or injury

-AUSDIL assistance is provided when the member has been hospitalised for serious or life-threatening injury or illness, including mental health conditions.
+AUSDIL assistance is provided when the member has been hospitalised with a serious or life-threatening injury or illness, including certain mental health conditions.

-A medical professional must have advised that the nominated person's support would positively benefit the member's wellbeing or recovery.
+A medical professional must have advised that the nominated person's support would benefit the member's wellbeing or recovery.
 The medical professional and the member’s commanding officer will initiate the request.
+Once a request has been received and approved then DCO can action the necessary travel arrangements.

-When the nominated person cannot travel without a carer or appropriate support (for example, if the person is physically handicapped or elderly), we also cover the costs for an attendant of their choice to accompany them.
+When the nominated person cannot travel without a carer or appropriate support (for example, if the person has a medical condition or is elderly), we may cover the costs for a support person to accompany them.

-Approval for any one visit is usually up to seven consecutive days, and normally only one visitor per member may be approved for any one illness or injury.
+Approval for any one visit can be approved for up to seven consecutive days, and only one visitor per member may be approved for any one illness or injury.
+In exceptional circumstances, additional people may be granted approval to accompany the approved visitor.

-We can also provide emotional and practical support to the family in the form of social work and counselling, advice on the care and rehabilitation of the ADF member, or referral to appropriate community support and services.
+We can also provide emotional and practical support to the family in the form of brief intervention counselling, advice on the care and rehabilitation of the ADF member, or referral to appropriate community services and longer term supports.

 Call the all-hours Defence Family Helpline on 1800 624 608 for any queries about AUSDIL or the support available.

-More details about AUSDIL are outlined in the Defence Casualty and Bereavement Support Manual.
+More details about AUSDIL are outlined in the Defence Casualty Manual (CASMAN).

 You can initiate a request for SAFE by contacting the Defence Family Helpline on 1800 624 608.
-The Helpline is available 24 hours a day, and staff can provide you with other support or referral you need.
+The Helpline is available 24 hours a day, and staff can provide you with support and assistance or referrals to other services as required.

 Domestic or family violence can take many forms and can be damaging psychologically and emotionally as well as physically for the abused person.
 If you find yourself in an abusive situation, seek help.